JackDanger/permanent_records/README.markdown

 [http://github.com/JackDanger/permanent_records/](http://github.com/JackDanger/permanent_records/)

-This plugin prevents any of your records from being destroyed casually.
+This gem/plugin prevents any of your ActiveRecord data from being destroyed.
-Any model with a deleted_at datetime column will have that column set rather than being deleted.
+Any model that you've given a "deleted_at" datetime column will have that column set rather than let the record be deleted.

 ## Does it make a lot of sense?